Anyungu/spring-boot-kub/readme.md

 ## Deployment and testing

+## Git Push
+A first and second push to the master branch (with changes triggering the workflows) will guarantee creation of the relevant resources to your cluster.

+Once a push/merge to master is completed, workflow Activity can be viewed in real time at the Actions tab in your github project repository.

 ### AWS CLI and kubectl

-kubectl is the tool used to connect to a kubernetes context.
+kubectl is the tool used to connect to a kubernetes cluster and context.

 Download and install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install)

-Configure AWS with command
+Configure the AWS CLI with this command

 ```bash
  aws configure